Thank you Cynthia Donnelly for sponsoring Memo!!! (6/2021)

-Meet Memo.
-He is a 10 year old Quarter Horse.
-He came to us off of a race track in New Mexico.
-This lovely boy has been with us for a while when we agreed to take in a 3 year old off track thoroughbred, Sparkle.
-The woman who introduced us to Sparkle bought a gelding from the same owner for her husband to ride.
+Memo came to us off of a race track in New Mexico.
+When we agreed to take in an off-track thoroughbred, Sparkle, the woman who introduced us to Sparkle bought a gelding from the same owner for her husband to ride.
 When she went to pick the gelding up it was clear that something was wrong.
 The gelding's front legs had big lumps on them and one of his eyes was obviously injured.
-She decided that when she delivered the filly he, Memo, was dropped off as well.
+She decided that when she delivered Sparkle, she would also bring Memo to us.

 We had his front legs X-rayed and discovered that the lumps are bone growth caused by some sort of trauma.
 Luckily, his joints are not damaged and he moves out sound.
 We will never know what happened to his legs but he is sound for riding.

 He also had an orbital fracture, meaning the bone above his eye was crushed and it looks sunken in.
 He is also blind in that eye (as far as we can tell), but has adjusted to it.

 Memo's entire body is covered in small bumps and scars.
 The veterinarian removed one of the bumps and discovered it was a pellet from a shot gun!
 He underwent Natural Therapy to help with the elimination of them.
 He is moving about well and has good energy.

 As traumatic as his previous life was, this horse is still kind and trusting towards humans.
 He is a delight to handle, be around and fun to ride.
 An amazing horse who loves people.